 Over the past 12 years, more than 50 Lego Architecture sets have been released, but not all of them remain available.
-Most are now retired, and others were extremely limited releases that the public never got the chance to enjoy.
+In fact, most are now retired, and others were extremely limited releases that the public never got the chance to enjoy.

-Here is a list of the best Lego Architecture sets that you can buy and where to find discontinued sets from previous years.
+Here is a list of the best Lego Architecture sets you can buy, current and discontinued: there are many retired sets you can still find for purchase!
 I’ve also included a few related building sets from other series that might interest Lego Architecture fans.

 Let’s get started!